scoutforpets/bookshelf-jsonapi-params/README.md

 sort _array_     | Sorts the result set by specific fields.
 Example: `/pets?sort=-weight,birthDate` would return the records sorted by `weight` descending, then `birthDate` ascending

 See the **[specific section of the JSON API spec](http://jsonapi.org/format/#fetching-includes)** that deals with these parameters for more information.

+`type` - by default, the JSON API resource type will be set using the `tableName` defined in your Bookshelf model.
+If your resource type is different, you can pass the resource type into `fetchJsonApi` directly.

 ### Pagination and Sorting
 Under the hood, this plugin uses the excellent [bookshelf-page](https://github.com/anyong/bookshelf-page) plugin.
 That said, please see the available options that can be passed in via the `page` parameter.